redefine-cs/redefine-cs.github.io/staff.md

 # Program Staff

-More details on 2023 staff coming soon.
 Please reach out to `redefinecs.staff@gmail.com` if you have any general questions.

-## Instructors
+## 2023 Instructors

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 {% for staffer in instructors %}
 {{ staffer }}
 {% endfor %}

-## 2021 Teaching Assistants
+## Former Teaching Assistants

 {% assign assistant = site.staffers | where: 'role', 'Teaching Assistant' %}
 {% for staffer in assistant %}
 {{ staffer }}
 {% endfor %}

-## 2021 Mentors
+## Former Mentors

 {% assign mentors = site.staffers | where: 'role', 'Mentor' %}
 {% for staffer in mentors %}